SbudahNkoane/FitnessApp/README.md

 - `AppShell.xaml`: This is the shell that the pages use on the application.
 - `MauiProgram.cs`: The project's C# file, specifying project dependencies and build settings.
 - `README.md`: The file you are currently reading, providing information about the project.

+## Project Design choices
+1. MVVM design: Using the mvvm architecture allows for separation of concerns and an easier way to structure your code and debug
+2. Repository Pattern: This pattern allows for coding to an interface which is much cleaner and organized.
+Concrete classes are created and they implement interfaces.

 ## Getting Started
 1. Clone this repository to your local machine.
 2. Create a Mock API on your favourite website
 3. Build and run the application using your preferred IDE.

-4. Access the application in your Windows, Android, IOS using the appropriate URL (usually `http://localhost:8080`).
+4. Access the application in your Windows, Android, ios devices.

+## Packages
+1. CommunityToolkit.Mvvm
+2. Newtonsoft.json
+3. Syncfusion.Maui.Charts

 ## Feedback and Contributions
 Feel free to provide feedback, report issues, or contribute to this project by opening GitHub issues or pull requests.
 I appreciate your contributions to make this template project better.

 Happy coding!